The current OSAT is version 7. This version will be used beginning with classes taught in Spring 2020 semester.

 Existing online courses are evaluated according to an OSAT schedule set by the department chair / program director in consultation with the Director of Distance Learning.
 In addition, new courses and new online instructors will receive an OSAT following the first semester of instruction.

 OSAT reviews typically begin one month after the end of the semester.
-Once all OSATs are complete, results will be posted in the departmental / program assessment shells for review by departmental / program leadership.
-When OSATs have been posted to the assessment shell, instructors whose courses received an OSAT will be sent an email informing them that their chair / program director has the OSAT.
+Once all OSATs are complete, results will be posted in the departmental / program assessment courses for review by departmental / program leadership.
+When OSATs have been posted to the assessment course, instructors whose courses received an OSAT will be sent an email informing them that their chair / program director has the OSAT.
 Instructors should then consult with the chair / program director.

 Can I request an OSAT?

 We will do our best to accommodate OSAT requests, but please keep in mind that we have an OSAT schedule designed to address all online courses in turn about every two years.
 Our ability to accommodate special requests will depend upon the current OSAT workload as well as the academic calendar.